-The Company reports comprehensive income and its components following guidance set forth by section 220-10 of the FASB Accounting Standards Codification which establishes standards for the reporting and display of comprehensive income and its components in the consolidated financial statements.
-There were no items of comprehensive income (loss) applicable to the Company during the period covered in the consolidated financial statements.
+The Company reports comprehensive income and its components following guidance set forth by section 220-10 of the FASB ASC which establishes standards for the reporting and display of comprehensive income and its components in the consolidated financial statements.
+There were no items of comprehensive income (loss) applicable to the Company during the period covered in the financial statements.